pilates-outfitsworkout-clothesactivewearreformer-pilatesmat-pilatesfitness-fashion

 Why Fit Matters: The Case for Form-Fitting Pilates Attire

-Form-fitting clothing is not just about aesthetics—it is functional for Pilates.
+Form-fitting clothing isn't just about looks.
+It's functional for Pilates.

 Instructor Visibility

 Pilates emphasizes precise alignment.
-Your instructor needs to see your body position to provide corrections.
+Your instructor needs to see your body position to give corrections.

 • Loose clothing hides posture and alignment

-• Fitted clothing allows instructors to spot form issues
+• Fitted clothing lets instructors spot form issues

 • Visual feedback helps you improve faster